-- 1. Problem Definition: We formulate the Continuous Gossip problem, and define an acceptable Quality of Delivery (QoD) that defines the correctness of Continuous Gossip. - 2.
-Lower Bounds: We prove lower bounds on the per-round message complexity of continuous gossip: if rumors have a deadline of d, then every deterministic protocol has a per-round message complexity of $\Omega(n^{1+1/d}/d)$ ; every randomized protocol has, with high probability, a per-round message complexity of $\Omega(n^{1+1/d}/d)$ .
+1. Problem Definition: We formulate the Continuous Gossip problem, and define an acceptable Quality of Delivery (QoD) that defines the correctness of Continuous Gossip.

+2. Lower Bounds: We prove lower bounds on the per-round message complexity of continuous gossip: if rumors have a deadline of d, then every deterministic protocol has a per-round message complexity of $\Omega(n^{1+1/d}/d)$; every randomized protocol has, with high probability, a per-round message complexity of $\Omega(n^{1+1/d}/d^2)$.
 These lower bounds imply that the message complexity is strongly related to the length of the deadline of the rumors: for very short deadlines, linear per-round message complexity is impossible; yet for slightly longer deadlines, the lower bound is compatible with achieving subquadratic per-round message complexity.
 The randomized and deterministic algorithms we develop are close to optimal with respect to these lower bounds.
-In fact, for $d = \log^{2+\Theta(1)}(n)$ , they are optimal within log factors.
-Since the deterministic algorithm is already close to the randomized lower bound, we observe that randomization provides little benefit in this context.
+In fact, for $d = \log^{O(1)}(n)$, they are optimal within log factors.

-3. Randomized Algorithm: We develop an efficient randomized algorithm for continuous gossip that sends at most $O(n^{1+5}\sqrt{2/d_m}\log^{\Theta(1)}(n))$ messages per-round, where $d_m$ is the minimum deadline of any rumor active in the system.
+3. Randomized Algorithm: We develop an efficient randomized algorithm for continuous gossip that sends at most $O(n^{1+5\sqrt{2/d_m}} \log^{O(1)}(n))$ messages per-round, where d_m is the minimum deadline of any rumor active in the system.
 The key to achieving good efficiency is for processes with active rumors (i.e., those whose deadline has not expired) to collaborate, sharing the work of distributing the rumors.
 Thus, the algorithm relies on two random mechanisms that execute concurrently: the first mechanism discovers other collaborators, i.e., processes with active rumors; the second mechanism distributes the rumors to their destinations.
 At any given time, any (or all) of the collaborating processes may crash, and the remaining processes must finish the job.

 Notice that a key challenge here is coping with crashes and restarts.
 In the absence of failures, continuous gossip is easy: one process is designated as the coordinator, which collects and distributes the rumors so as to meet all the deadlines.
 Even simple crash failures are easier to tolerate.
 For example, gossip algorithms typically attempt to build a low-degree overlay on top of the fully connected network, enabling efficient dissemination of information.
 As the number of failures increases, in order to prevent the overlay from becoming disconnected, protocols typically increase the degree of the overlay, i.e., increase the amount of communication among the surviving processes.
 As long as the increase in messages is slower than the rate of failures, good message complexity can be maintained.
-This strategy fails entirely when processes can restart: if processes send more messages to compensate for failures, the crashed processes may also restart, overwhelming the network with messages.
-Note than, since an execution of continuous gossip may be arbitrarily long, it does not make sense to bound the number of crash failures; hence we must cope with the case where processes can restart.
+This strategy fails entirely when processes can restart: if processes send more messages to compensate for failures, the failed nodes may also restart, overwhelming the network with messages.
+Since an execution of continuous gossip may be arbitrarily long, it does not make sense to bound the number of crash failures; hence we must cope with the case where processes can restart.